resibots/blackdrops/README.md

 ### Using the code

 Please look at the [installation guide](docs/installation.md).
 You will find detailed guidelines on how to properly install all the dependencies, compile the Black-DROPS code and run scenarios.
+There is also an [advanced installation guide](docs/advanced_installation.md) which is recommended for users experienced with build systems and command line usage.

 ### Already implemented scenarios